crownstone/bluenet-ios-lib/README.md

 All dependencies will then be downloaded, built and placed in a Carthage/Build folder.
 You then drag the frameworks into your XCode project and you're good to go!

+## IMPORTANT

+If you want to be able to receive location updates (iBeaconPackets or the room events) you NEED to add the "Location updates" to the "Background Modes" in the capabilities.
+Keep in mind that doing so may complicate the acceptance process in the App Store if you cannot prove that using the background location benefits the end user.

 # API